M1cha3lJ0hns0n/michaeljohnson.github.io/essays/SoftwareEngineer.md

 <img class="ui huge centered image" src="../images/kyokoy.png">

 My dream is to be able to work for Square Enix North American Branch to program games for future titles.
-The reason is that im a huge Square Enix fan and what got me into their games was the Final Fantasy series.
+The reason is that I'm a huge Square Enix fan and what got me into their games was the Final Fantasy series.
 The skills and experience I want to develop in the future is to master C++, Pascal, Java.
 The reason for that is many rpgs utilizes C++ for their development, although Pascal is kind of old its still great to learn from the basics.
-Even now im still excited to learn how to code even though C++ is really hard to learn it’s exciting to meet the challenge becuase im learning the requirements of my dream.
+Even now im still excited to learn how to code even though C++ is really hard to learn it’s exciting to meet the challenge because im learning the requirements of my dream.
 Maybe in the future I get to work on projects for Final Fantasy 14 on patches or expansions and being part on that major project will be great and worth it.